AmirTJ/EECS-3311/README.md

 > For Test java class, we need few more libraries.
 We need juint-jupiter-api-5.9.2.jar and junit-platform-commons-1.9.2.jar and JUnit 5 to make the Test java class works.

-> And need to change the MYSQL password in IntegrationTest.java before use it.
+> And need to change your own MYSQL password in IntegrationTest.java, BookSearch.java and booksOrganization.java before use the test java file.